 Sportswear references and rap culture styles reign today, probably not so much on the podiums but definitely in most retail stores.
-Next winter layering, oversize fits and a mixture of various textures, colors and lengths will be crucial.
+Next winter, layering, oversize fits and a mixture of various textures, colors and lengths will be crucial.

 Key colors are red and yellow; plaid is the main print.
 Hoodies, cargo pants, bombers, down jackets, voluminous scarves and sneakers will be selling best.
-A new generation of brands such as Off-White, Heron Preston, Rhude, Local Authority, Raised etc. will enjoy a lot of customer attention.
+A new generation of brands such as Off-White, Heron Preston, Rhude, Local Authority, Raised, etc., will enjoy a lot of customer attention.
 [Fashion website] Hypebeast rules the world of fashion today, especially in menswear.

 ?????